 Table of contents:

 The simple answer is "both".
 Each one offers it's own unique set of benefits.
 Choosing the right one for you can be a tough decision.
-Here's a little help with a few pros and cons for each:
+Here's a little help with a few pros and cons for the single vs double-handed backhand debate:

 Double Handed Backhand - Pros